Dawn Ige

-Dawn Amano Ige (born March 30, 1958) is an American educator who was the first lady of Hawaii as the wife of governor David Ige.
+Dawn Amano-Ige (born March 30, 1959) is an American educator who was the first lady of Hawaii as the wife of governor David Ige.

 Early life and education

 Ige (née Amano) graduated from James Campbell High School.
 She earned her bachelor's degree in journalism from the University of Hawaii at Manoa and master's in business administration from Chaminade University of Honolulu.

 Career

 Prior to serving as First Lady of Hawaii, Ige was a vice principal at Kanoelani Elementary School in Waipahu, Hawaii.
 Before pursuing elementary education, Ige worked as a marketing director for Kapiolani Health Care Systems and a public relations account executive.

+First Lady of Hawaii

+Ige advocated for child nutrition and literacy efforts.
+In 2018, Ige led the launch of the Hawaii State Department of Education's Jump Start Breakfast program to encourage morning meals.
+During the COVID-19 pandemic, she worked with the public schools to provide free meals and with nonprofits to create meal kits for families.
+She continues to serve on the national No Kid Hungry Leadership Council.

+In 2019, Ige also launched the Ohana Readers literacy program in partnership with the Dolly Parton Imagination Library and the Hawaii State Public Library System, offering free books mailed to families with children under 5 living on Molokai, Lanai, and parts of Kauai and Hawaii Island.